NickLeko/PriorAuthorizationCopilot/PRD.md

 ### Unstructured Inputs
 - Clinical note text (synthetic or de-identified)

-> Note: Payer policy documents are **not parsed at runtime**.
-Rules are curated offline and versioned.
+> Note: Payer policy documents are **not parsed or interpreted at runtime**.
+> Rules are curated offline, versioned, and governed explicitly.

 ---